During 2017 the Practice participated in a District-wide process to become

 Young Person Friendly accredited.
 This process was led by the CCG and Wakefield Youth Association with background information being sought on all Practices regardless of whether they were one of the ones selected for formal interviews by the Youth Association.
 This included reviewing Practice websites and social media accounts, questionnaire responses from patients between the ages of 13 – 21 and mystery shoppers assessing processes / information internally at the Practice to ensure it was all young person’s friendly.

 Stanley Health Centre received extremely positive feedback from the questionnaires completed and has now been fully accredited Young Person Friendly.
-A plaque confirming this is displayed in our reception area.

 What does this mean?

 This means we want to offer clear help and advice on how young people aged 13 – 21 years old can access our services.

 We hope you find this information useful

 Yes, Those who access your medical records have received training and understand the need for confidentiality.
 If there is any concern for you or your health it may be discussed with other professionals but this would be discussed with you first.

 Can I see a doctor or nurse without my parents?

 Yes, when you see a doctor or nurse you will have a discussion to make sure you have understood any information, treatment or medication you have been given.
 This is called having capacity.

 Yes, this can sometimes be helpful as they may be able to remind you what was discussed.